Catholic Recipe: Kapusta Czerwona z Grzybamy (Red Cabbage and Mushrooms)

 The Wigilia is the traditional Christmas Eve supper of Poland.
-This is a meatless meal for it is a fast day [Editor's Note: This day was formerly a fast day.
-Fasting is no longer required.--JGM].
+This is traditionally a meatless meal.
 The number of the courses is fixed at seven, nine, or eleven.
 It is considered unlucky to have an odd number of persons at table, and relatives are invited, especially those who have no family of their own.

 The soups are three in number, and always include Barszcz (a beet soup).
 There are three fish dishes — whole pike or carp, fish puffs, and salt herring; three accompanying dishes — homemade noodles with poppy seeds, red cabbage with mushrooms, and cheese Pierogi (dumplings).

 Quarter the cabbage and cook in salted water for fifteen minutes.
 Drain, cool, and chop fine.
 Sauté onion in butter, add chopped mushrooms, and sauté for five minutes.
 Add chopped cabbage and continue to cook until flavors are blended.
 Add sour cream and cool.Recipe Source: Feast Day Cookbook by Katherine Burton and Helmut Ripperger, David McKay Company, Inc., New York, 1951